ingebogh/makemyprior/README.md

 # makemyprior

 makemyprior is a tool for easy prior construction and visualization.
-It helps to formulates joint prior distributions for variance parameters in latent Gaussian models.
+It helps to formulate joint prior distributions for variance parameters in latent Gaussian models.
 The resulting prior is robust and can be created in an intuitive way.
 A graphical user interface (GUI) can be used to choose the joint prior, where the user can click through the model and